adispen/gcp-scheduled-cf/blog.md

 # Deploying Scheduled Cloud Functions with Terraform

-Whether you're managing key rotation, creating monitoring alerts, or policing expiration policies on your resources; you will probably look to scheduled serverless functions for a cheap and scalable solution.
+Whether you're managing key rotation, creating monitoring alerts, or policing expiration policies on your resources you will probably look to scheduled serverless functions for a cheap and scalable solution.
 While investigating the feasibility of using Google Cloud Functions to manage project expiration in Google Cloud Platform it became apparent that this kind of functionality was still fairly immature.
- With the release of the new Google 2.0.0 Terraform Provider though, running a Cloud Function on a given cron schedule has become just a bit easier.
+ With the release of the new Google 2.0.0 Terraform Provider, running a Cloud Function on a given cron schedule has become just a bit easier.

 ### GCP 2.0.0 Terraform Provider